ybbhwxfj/tdbb/README.md

 # BlockDB

-This repo is the source code of our research paper *A Composable Architecture for Cloud Transactional DBMS*(To appear).
+This repo is the source code of our research paper *A Composable Architecture for Cloud Transactional DBMS*.
 This paper aims to simplify cloud transactional DBMS development.

 [Architecture](doc/figures/blocks.pdf)